Best Stuffed Burgers Recipes In One Place

 Frequently Asked Questions

 You can get very creative with stuffing burgers!
 Burgers can be stuffed with everything from cheese to vegetables to other meats.
-Some popular stuffings include feta cheese, cream cheese, jalapeños, ham, cheddar cheese, spinach, and cooked bacon.
+Some popular stuffings include feta cheese, cream cheese, jalapeños, ham, cheddar cheese, pepper jack cheese, swiss cheese or blue cheese, caramelized onions and bacon bits..
 As a general rule of thumb, the stuffed ingredients should all be pre-cooked, so using raw meats is not recommended.

 How Long Do You Cook a Stuffed Burger?

 Stuffed burgers generally don’t take that much longer to cook than regular burgers.
 This is because the ingredients inside are all pre-cooked and only needed to be heated through.
 A stuffed burger should take approximately 4 minutes a side over medium-high heat.

 How Do You Make Hamburger Patties Stick Together?

 To make the beef burger patties stick together for a stuffed burger, you can use a burger press.
 This will make it much easier to make sure the filling is completely inside the meat and the edges will firmly stick together.
 You can also press the patties firmly together with your fingers if you don’t have a press.